Muscle Biomechanics: Biceps Brachii Muscle

 Tears of the biceps tendon at the elbow are uncommon and most often result from lifting heavy weights.
 This rupture requests surgical treatment to reattach the tendon to the bone and regain full arm strength and function.

-Between tears at the biceps tendons at the shoulder is more common that one of the Long Head.
+Between tears at the biceps, the tendons at the shoulder are more common than those at the long head.

 For most people, surgical treatment of the Long Head is not necessary as mild arm weakness or arm deformity does not typically bother most patients.

-However, those who develop cramping of the muscle or pain, or who require complete recoveries of the strength, such as athletes or manual laborers, may benefit from the surgery.
+However, those who develop cramping or pain in the muscle, or who require complete recoveries of the strength, such as athletes or manual labourers, may benefit from the surgery.

 Muscle strain and tears of the biceps brachii can be treated with a sports therapy, such as a Sports Massage to ease the muscle stiffness and trigger points that have led to the muscle strain or tear.